o3de/o3de.org/content/docs/userguide/lumberyard-upgrading.md

 ---
-description: ' Upgrade &ALYlong; with or without source control and upgrade your game project. '
+description: ' Upgrade Amazon Lumberyard with or without source control and upgrade your game project. '
-title: Upgrading &ALY;
+title: Upgrading Lumberyard
 ---
 # Upgrading Lumberyard {#lumberyard-upgrading}